 Stift Klosterneuburg Wine shop

 The Stift Klosterneuburg Wine Estate shop is an important attraction for all lovers of exquisite wines, art, and architecture.
 Besides the full selection of the monastery’s highly acclaimed wines and sparkling wines, you will find a great variety of regional specialties, elegantly wrapped gift sets and lovely gourmet packets.
-I had an awesome wine tasting there just for 3 euros.I finished my visit with lunch in monastery Stiftscafé, enjoying a Viennese schnitzel.
+I had an awesome wine tasting there just for 3 euros.I finished my visit with lunch in the monastery Stiftscafé, enjoying a Viennese schnitzel.
 I think you should try it at least once while visiting Austria.

-One thing you should know that most of the places of Klosterneuburg Abbey are accessible only by guided tours, so if you wish to see monastery, church, palace and old wine cellars, you should take two or three different tours.
+One thing you should know is that most of the places of Klosterneuburg Abbey are accessible only by guided tours, so if you wish to see the monastery, church, palace and old wine cellars, you should take two or three different tours.
 With your entrance ticket without tours, you can access only the exhibition and the treasury.
 All guided tours are in German with an audio guide available in 14 languages.
 I used the English audio guide and it was good.
 The tour guide was very helpful and added some sentences in English now and then during the tour.
 I was there in the morning and therefore I had a one hour monastery tour at 10 am.
 I guess the best way to see most of it is to arrive around noon and take a 1,5 hour imperial tour that includes the monastery and the palace, and then take a one hour wine cellar tour with wine tasting.
 If you, just like me, only have the first part of the day available, then take a monastery tour, followed by a wine shop visit and wine tasting there.
 Have lunch in the monastery restaurant afterwards.

 How to get to Klosterneuburg monastery